shrishrirang/azure-mobile-apps-node/samples/push-to-user/README.md

 # Azure App Service Mobile Apps backend with a Personal Table

 This sample provides a template basic application for use with Azure App Service.
-It defines a single table and demonstrates how to use Azure Notification Hubs to send a push notification when you insert a record.
+It combines the personal-table and push-on-insert samples to demonstrate how to push to specific users.
+The push notification is broadcast to all devices registered with the same user.

 # Features

-* Single Table (TodoItem) with Static Schema
+* Single Personal Table (TodoItem) with Static Schema
-* Send a Push Notification after a record is inserted
+* Send a Push Notification targeted to a single user after a record is inserted

 This project can be used with any of the client projects provided by the QuickStart blade under your Web app in the [Azure Portal](https://portal.azure.com).